Commercial PACE (C-PACE) Financing

 S493 was introduced by Senators Tucker and Gunn on March 29, 2017 to enable Commercial PACE at the state level, thus allowing municipalities to opt-in and help setup PACE programs locally.
 The bill made it through the 2017 session’s crossover deadline but was not heard in committee.
-NCBPA and partner organizations are actively working with state agencies and local governments to hopefully move the bill through the legislature in 2018’s short session, making C-PACE project financing available in the latter half of 2018 in municipalities that adopt local ordinances to establish programs.
+NCBPA and partner organizations are actively working with state agencies and local governments to hopefully move the bill through the legislature during the 2019 long session, making C-PACE project financing available in the latter half of 2019 in municipalities that adopt local ordinances to establish programs.

 What is PACE Financing?